 Since January 1, 2004, all Canadian organizations engaged in commercial activities have been required to comply with the federal Personal Information Protection and Electronic Documents Act (“PIPEDA”) and the Canadian Standards Association Model Code for the Protection of Personal Information incorporated by reference into PIPEDA.
 These obligations extend to lawyers and law ﬁrms, including the legal staff of Seniors First BC.

-In addition, a Personal Information Protection Act is in force since 2003 in British Columbia, and sets out rules regarding the collection, use and disclosure of personal information by non-governmental organizations within our province.
+In addition, the Personal Information Protection Act has been in force since 2003 in British Columbia, and sets out rules regarding the collection, use and disclosure of personal information by non-governmental organizations within our province.